Computers and printing

 - Members of the general public are welcome.
 They will need to get a guest access card in advance to access the library and use computers.

-- Many computers feature dual or extra large monitors.
+- Many computers feature large monitors.

 - Specialized software on some computers includes ArcGIS, Adobe Creative Suite, Audacity, iMovie, JMPPro, NVIVO, Open Refine, R, SPSS, SAS, and Tableau Public.
 Priority use is given for use of multimedia, statistics, GIS or data visualization tools.